elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 Yes.
 Take the help of this **[step-by-step guide](http://bit.ly/2RKSVCb)**.

 =I am unable to reach the security plugin.
-What can I do?= You can send an email to the support team on support@malcare.com and notify our team regarding this.
+What can I do?= You can send an email to the support team at support@malcare.com and notify our team regarding this.

 =Do you have a free version?
 How does it work?= MalCare Security Service has a free version and a premium version.
 We’ll scan and protect your website with a Firewall in the **[free MalCare version](https://wordpress.org/plugins/malcare-security/)**.
 You can download the security plugin from the WordPress repository.